CypRiv/genal/README.md

 - validates types, formats, and values of CHR/POS/EA/NEA/BETA/SE/P/EAF columns
 - detects OR vs beta columns (and log-transforms OR when needed)
 - fills missing columns (e.g., rsID from CHR/POS, SE from BETA+P, P from BETA+SE)
+- computes **FSTAT** (F-statistic) from BETA and SE when possible, with a fallback method when only P is present
 - handles duplicates and invalid rows under `"Fill_delete"`

 You can inspect the standardized dataset at any time: